alephnaughtpix/deadjournal/_posts/2022/11/2022-11-11-on-migrating-from-twitter-to-mastadon.md

 3. It's generally expected that if your post contains an image, you provide an ALT-text, espcially if the image is a paragraph of text!
 4. I've seen a lot of use of the Content Warning feature.
 When you create a post, you can add a content warning.
 (Click on the "CW" button below the post field.)
 When you post the post, the main content will be hidden, and the content warning will be shown, along with a button "Show more", which will reveal the main content.
 I've seen it used for contentious or distressing thems, but I've also seen it used creatively on long posts (Some instances can handle posts of more than 500 characters.) and long threads.
 5. You can't do a text search for tweets, but you *can* search for hashtags.
 This means that using hashtags are more important in Mastodon than they are in Twitter.
+6. The vast majority of Mastodon instances are non-profit and are run by people in their spare time, and at their own cost.
+A lot of them have fund-raisers for costs, or have a payment system to allow people to donate money to costs.
+If you're getting good useage of out of Mastodon, it is worth considering donating money towards your instance's upkeep.
+(I leave the irony of paying for Mastodon, whilst running a mile away from doing the same for Twitter, for you to ponder.)

 ## Crossposting between Twitter and Mastodon